Configuring SMTP Authentication in Windows Mail

 - Connection security is SSL/TLS

-Click OK to close the Account Settings page and save any changes.
+Click OK to save the changes and close the Account Settings window..